Solicitor: job description

 - giving legal advice

-- liaising with other professionals such as barristers
+- liaising with clients and other professionals such as barristers

 - representing clients in court.